wp-plugins/goodbye-captcha/readme.txt

 == Upgrade Notice ==

-= 1.1.3 =
+= 1.1.4 =
-Fixed Reports IE css issues
+Fixed the issue when multiple versions of jQuery are present

 == Changelog ==

-= 1.1.3: December 15, 2014 =
+= 1.1.4: December 20, 2014 =
-*   Fixed Reports IE css issues
+*   Fixed the issue when multiple versions of jQuery are present

 = 1.1.2: December 6, 2014 =
 *   Fixed several minor bugs